 This Easy Bacon, Cheese, and Spinach Quiche recipe is familiarly delicious and simply executed with a mere 10 minutes or less of prep.
+Made with simple ingredients, it’s a delicious quiche recipe perfect for afternoon tea, brunch, or a light dinner!

 This quiche recipe is definitely company or Sunday brunch worthy with family and friends.
 And perfect to serve with afternoon tea.

-Perfect served with lightly dressed greens.
+It’s delicious when served with lightly dressed greens.

 In our house, it even shows up on our holiday buffet.